 How do I install Sonic Control?

-- Sonic Control does not have an install program you merely copy Sonic Control to the root directory of one of your hard drives.
-Do not place it under Program Files or in a folder on the desktop.
+- Sonic Control doesn’t have a separate ‘install’ program.
+Simply copy Sonic Control to the root directory of one of your hard drives.
+Do not place it under Program Files or in a folder on your desktop.

-- Make sure the files are not marked Read-only by Windows™ (use the right mouse button and select Properties).
+- Ensure the files are not marked “read-only” by Windows.
+To double-check, use the right mouse button and select “properties”.

 How do I establish communications with the multibeam sonar?

-- Go to the properties of your network card; select IP Version 4 (TCP/IPv4) and then properties.
+- Go to your network properties and select IP Version 4 (TCP/IPv4), then Properties.

-- Make sure all Firewalls are off and virus checkers are disabled.
+- Ensure all firewalls are off and virus checkers are disabled.

-- The serial number will automatically be filled into the correct location (for a single head installation) corresponding to either the Head or the SIM and their default IP addresses and base UDP ports.
+- In a single head installation, the R2Sonic serial number will populate automatically and correspond to the Head or the SIM and their default IP addresses and base UDP ports.

-- Select Apply to have Sonic Control send the correct IP address to the Head and the SIM.
+- Select Apply, and Sonic Control will send the correct IP address to the Head and the SIM.
 You should now see dots in the display.